Yzeures-sur-Creuse

-Yzeures-sur-Creuse ([izœʁ syʁ kʁøz], literally Yzeures on Creuse) is a commune in the Indre-et-Loire department, central France.
+Yzeures-sur-Creuse ([izœʁ syʁ kʁøz], literally Yzeures on Creuse) is a commune in the department of Indre-et-Loire, Centre-Val de Loire, France.

-It is one of the oldest towns in Touraine, occupation dating back to the Upper Paleolithic era earlier than 10,000 BCE.
-Today, it's a village of 1500 inhabitants, situated in a rural setting.
+It is one of the oldest towns in Touraine, occupation dating back to the Upper Paleolithic era earlier than 10,0 CE.
+Today, it is a village of 1300 inhabitants, situated in a rural setting.
 The town benefits from the spa activity of the nearby town of La Roche-Posay.
 Yzeures also offers a range of tourism activities and second homes are numerous.

 Its inhabitants are called Yzeurois, Yzeuroises.

 Geography

 Yzeures-sur-Creuse is located between Tours and Poitiers in the centre of France, on the banks of the river Creuse.
 The Creuse meets its tributary Gartempe 3 km from Yzeures near the spa town of La Roche-Posay.

 It has the distinction of being the only town of Touraine to expand both on the right bank and left bank of the Creuse.
-It's also the only town in the department to be watered by the Gartempe.
+It is also the only town in the department to be watered by the Gartempe.

 Yzeures sur Creuse lies at the meeting point of the three departments of Indre-et-Loire (37), Indre (36) and Vienne (86).